 They rented classroom space from a church, as well as an office (okay, a room inside a film production office).
 They hired more teachers and some office help (okay, one person), and they increased the number of courses offered.
 The phone kept ringing, the business kept growing, and soon they needed more teachers, staff, and space, but they were up to the challenge.

-Then came the Gotham box—a yellow box filled with newsprint catalogues placed (legally) on the streets of the city.
+Then came the Gotham box—a yellow box filled with newsprint catalogues placed on the streets of the city.
 First one, then more, then many.
 Enough so that the Gotham box has become an iconic feature of the New York City streets, as you can see from its appearances in movies and TV.
+(We later changed our boxes from yellow to blue and replaced the newsprint catalogue with a handsome brochure.)

 Maybe that’s when Gotham became considered a New York City institution, known for its dynamic teachers, dedicated staff, and wonderfully diverse students—doctors, lawyers, diplomats, taxi drivers, actors, homemakers, experienced writers, newbies, anyone with a story to tell.
 People even traveled into the city for the Gotham experience.